hyundai-robotics/doc-industrial-communication/1-cifx-pci-communication/3-cifx-pci-settings-industrial-communication/7-DeviceNet/6-DeviceNet-Object.md

 <br>

-Each object and its Internal Instance / Attribute have access rights.
+Each Object, Instance, and Attribute inside has different access permissions.

 <br>

 {% hint style="info" %}
 \.
-Access
+Access permissions

 \.
-Get : Read
+Get: Read permission

 \.
-Set : Write
+Set: Write permission

 \.
-Attribute Single : Only one Attribute can be accessed at a time.
+Attribute Single: Can access only one attribute item at a time.

 \.
-Attribute All : Access all Attributes at once.
+Attribute All: Can access all attributes in Instance at once.
 {% endhint %}

 <br>